-Request for Substantive Comments on the EAC's Proposed Requirements for Version 1.1 of the Voluntary Voting System Guidelines (VVSG)
+Request for public comment on proposed requirements for Version 1.1 of the Voluntary Voting System Guidelines (VVSG).

 The Help America Vote Act of 2002 (HAVA) (Pub.
 L. 107-252; 42 U.S.C.
 15301 et seq.
 (October 29, 2002)) established the U.S. Election Assistance Commission (EAC).
 Section 202 of HAVA directs the EAC to adopt voluntary voting system guidelines (VVSG) and to provide for the testing, certification, decertification, and recertification of voting system hardware and software.
 The VVSG provides specifications and standards against which voting systems can be tested to determine if they provide basic functionality, accessibility, and security capabilities.
 As required by Section 222 (d) of HAVA, the EAC is publishing a set of proposed requirements (Voluntary Voting System Guidelines, 1.1) for the testing of voting systems for a 90 day public comment period.